hangzhaomit/tensorflow-tutorial/README.md

 A TensorFlow tutorial for the MIT computer vision class (6.819/6.869).

-This tutorial walks you through basic operations in TensorFlow, and deep neural networks with simple and concrete examples.
+- This tutorial walks you through basic operations in TensorFlow, and deep neural networks with simple and concrete examples.

+- Sample code for miniplaces challenge can be found in ./miniplaces/ folder.

 ## Installation